melbourne2991/node-react-babel-stack/README.md

 3. Run `npm server` or `npm server-watch` (included nodemon).

+## Running production build
+`npm run`

 ## Caveats

+### Static files
 Unfortunately any change to non js static files will require an `npm frontend-dev-build`.

+### Ports
+Haven't yet implemented env based ports.
+The frontend server and the node server have to run on different ports in development.

+To change the ports for the frontend server please go to:
+`/frontend/webpack.config.dev.js` and change output.public path to your preferred url (must be absolute).
+You will also need to change the path specified in the index.html file for bundle.js to match it.

+To change port for the express server run with PORT=YOUR-PORT-HERE npm run server